vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 **HTTP/2 Multiplexing**: gRPC utilizes HTTP/2 (and now HTTP/3) to multiplex multiple requests (streams) over a single persistent connection.
 This eliminates the "connection tax" (the TCP handshake and TLS negotiation overhead) for subsequent requests.
 HTTP/3 specifically solves the TCP Head-of-Line (HOL) blocking problem, ensuring that packet loss on one stream does not stall the entire connection.

 **Strict Contracts**: The .proto file acts as a canonical contract, enforcing type safety at compile time.
-This allows for the automatic generation of client stubs in multiple languages (Polyglot support), reducing the cognitive load (`L̂`) of maintaining client libraries.
+This allows for the automatic generation of client stubs in multiple languages (Polyglot support), reducing the cognitive load (`L^`) of maintaining client libraries.

 ### 8.3.3 Advanced Communication Patterns